10up/distributor/CONTRIBUTING.md

 ### Testing

 Helping to test an open source project and provide feedback on success or failure of those tests is also a helpful contribution.
-You can find details on the Critical Flows and Test Cases in the respective GitHub Wiki as well as details on our overall approach to [Critical Flows and Test Cases in our Open Source Best Practices](https://10up.github.io/Open-Source-Best-Practices/testing/#critial-flows).
+You can find details on the Critical Flows and Test Cases in [this project's GitHub Wiki](https://github.com/10up/distributor/wiki/Critical-Flows) as well as details on our overall approach to [Critical Flows and Test Cases in our Open Source Best Practices](https://10up.github.io/Open-Source-Best-Practices/testing/#critial-flows).
 Submitting the results of testing via our Critical Flows as a comment on a Pull Request of a specific feature or as an Issue when testing the entire project is the best approach for providing testing results.

 ## Workflow